 In an earlier blog we traced the genesis of Michelangelo’s involvement in the Sistine Chapel, and his stormy but creatively productive relationship with Pope Julius II.
-This week we’ll be analysing the immense fresco cycle that Michelangelo painted for the ceiling of the Pope’s chapel between 1508 and 1512 in detail.
-So if you’ve always been a bit intimidated by the mass of figures and narratives populating Michelangelo’s iconic vault, read on to find out exactly what’s happening up there, and be prepared for your next trip to the Sistine Chapel (whether in person or virtually on our immersive online tour!)
+In this blog, I'll be analyzing the immense fresco cycle that Michelangelo painted for the ceiling of the Pope’s chapel between 1508 and 1512 in detail.

 What exactly is going on up on the Sistine Chapel ceiling?